wso2-attic/kubernetes-artifacts/wso2am/README.md

   Note that `-s kubernetes` and `-r puppet` flag denotes the Kubernetes platform, when it comes to selecting the configuration from Puppet.

   This will build the standalone WSO2 API Manager for Kubernetes platform, using configuration specified in Puppet.
-Please note it's possible to build relevant profiles of the products similarly.
-Refer `build.sh` script usage (`./build.sh -h`).

 ##### 2. Copy the Images to Kubernetes Nodes/Registry